 Mashed sweet potatoes aren’t boring!
 My favorite way to serve them is with brown butter, a little pure maple syrup, a dash of cinnamon, AND candied pecans on top!
 The combo is amazing!

-And if you have leftover mashed sweet potatoes, you can make our favorite Sweet Potato Rolls.
+And if you have leftover mashed sweet potatoes, you can store them in a container in the fridge for up to four days.
+You can use them to make our favorite Sweet Potato Rolls.
 I usually make extra mashed sweet potatoes so I HAVE to make the rolls, ha!
+They are so good!

 Add Mashed Sweet Potatoes to your holiday menu this year!
 Enjoy!

 - Best Cranberry Sauce